-The consolidated financial statements of Bortex Group Holdings Company Limited ('the Company') and its subsidiaries (collectively, 'the Group') for the year ended 31 October 2022 were authorised for issue in accordance with a resolution of the directors on 27 February 2023.
-The Company is a limited company incorporated and domiciled in Malta with its registered office is located at St Therese, Hughes Hallet Street, Sliema in Malta.
+The consolidated financial statements of Bortex Group Holdings Company Limited ('the Company') and its subsidiaries (collectively, 'the Group') for the year ended 31 October 2023 were authorised for issue in accordance with a resolution of the Directors on 29 February 2024.
+The Company is a limited company incorporated and domiciled in Malta with its registered office is located at St. Therese, Hughes Hallet Street, Sliema in Malta.

 The Group is principally engaged in the garment manufacturing, retailing and franchising industries as well as the hospitality and luxury real estate markets.
 Information on the Group's structure is provided in Note 2.
-One of the Company's subsidiary has issued public bond in December 2017, following which the proceeds were advanced to other companies within the Group to finance mainly the refurbishment and extension of Hotel 1926 and the beach club development project in Sliema, redevelopment of the Group's existing retail outlet in Mosta, the development of a plot of land in Mriehel into a mixed-use complex, part fund of opening Gagliardi retail outlets in a number of overseas territories and refinancing part of the Group's existing bank facilities.
+One of the Company's subsidiary, Bortex Group Finance pic ('the Issuer') has issued public bond in December 2017, following which the proceeds were advanced to other companies within the Group to finance mainly the refurbishment and extension of Hotel 1926 and the beach club development project in Sliema, redevelopment of the Group's existing retail outlet in Mosta, the development of a plot of land in Mriehel into a mixed-use complex, part fund of opening Gagliardi retail outlets in a number of overseas territories and refinancing part of the Group's existing bank facilities.